JiangXL/BIO-BioInfo-2018/final/Review.md

 4. In some cases stable gene frequency equilibria are possible only if linkage is tight enough.

-Although these conclusino were based only on two-locus model, but point clearly to the importance of taking linkage into account in understanding the changes of gene freq in populations.
+Although these conclusion were based only on two-locus model, but point clearly to the importance of taking linkage into account in understanding the changes of gene freq in populations.
 In fact, some experimental results can be understood only if th interaction of selection and linkage is taken into account.